ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 **Editor's Note:** The WG is discussing if existing CWT claims might better support these design principles.

-Figure {{fig-transparent-statement-cddl}} illustrated a normative CDDL definition of Transparent Statements.
+{{fig-transparent-statement-cddl}} illustrates a normative CDDL definition of Transparent Statements.

 ~~~ cddl
 Transparent_Statement = #6.18(COSE_Sign1)